1. About flucloxacillin

 If you forget doses often, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.

-Try to take the correct number of doses each day, leaving at least 3 hours between doses.
+Try to take the right number of doses each day, leaving at least 3 hours between doses.

-Taking an extra dose of flucloxacillin by accident is unlikely to harm you or your child.
+Taking an extra dose of flucloxacillin is unlikely to harm you or your child.

 Talk to your pharmacist or doctor if you're worried or if you take more than 1 extra dose.